Gertrude Bell: Early life

 When Gertrude was seven years old, her father remarried, providing her a stepmother, Florence Bell (née Olliffe), and eventually, three half-siblings.
 Florence Bell was a playwright and author of children's stories, as well as the author of a study of Bell factory workers.
 She instilled concepts of duty and decorum in Gertrude.
 She also recognized her intelligence and contributed to her intellectual development by ensuring she received an excellent schooling.
 Florence Bell's activities with the wives of Bolckow Vaughan ironworkers in Eston, near Middlesbrough, may have helped influence her step-daughter's later promotion of education for Iraqi women.
 Some biographies suggest the loss of her mother Mary caused underlying childhood trauma, revealed through periods of depression and risky behaviour.
 While this loss surely marked her, Gertrude and Florence had a positive and lifelong relationship.

 From 1883 to 1886, Gertrude Bell attended Queen's College in London, a prestigious school for girls.
 At the age of 17, she then studied at Lady Margaret Hall, Oxford University.
 History was one of the few subjects women were allowed to study, due to the many restrictions imposed on them at the time.
 She specialised in modern history, and she was the first woman to graduate in Modern History at Oxford with a first class honours degree, a feat she achieved in only two years.
 Eleven people graduated that year.
 Nine were recorded because they were men, and the other two were Bell and Alice Greenwood.
-However, the two women were not awarded academic degrees.
-It was not until 1920 that Oxford treated women equally with men in this respect.
+However, the two women were not awarded degrees.
+It was not until decades later that Oxford treated women equally with men in this respect, retroactively awarding degrees to Bell and others in 1920.